Proposal and Defense Announcement Samples

 Nursing – Sample (PDF)

 Psychology – Sample 1 | Sample 2 (PDF)

 ETD stands for Electronic Theses and Dissertations.
 All FIU ETDs are submitted in a digital format and archived in Digital Commons, the University’s institutional repository.
 Only manuscripts of students who have completed all thesis and dissertation milestones will be included in Digital Commons.

 Incorrectly formatted documents require a lot of student and administrative time, as they must be evaluated by the ETD Coordinator, sent back to the student, then re-evaluated.
 Most theses and dissertations range from 30-300 pages, so it’s important that the formatting rules are followed.

+Students should understand the style requirements for their discipline and for the University Graduate School.
+UGS’s formatting rules supersede some style guides, so it’s important to have a grasp of both.
 Start with the information on this page.
 You should also review the Common Edits Checklist and your reviewed ETD manuscript draft.
 The Common Edits Checklist is the same checklist that is used to evaluate your draft and the final version of your manuscript.

 Note: Neither FIU nor the University Graduate School are responsible for the work of binding companies.